cyverse/cyverse-sdk/docs/install-sdk.md

 Installing the CyVerse software development kit
 ===============================================

 The Agave API comes bundled with a set of command line scripts.
-Using these scripts is generally easier than hand-crafting cURL commands, but if you prefer that route, consult [Getting Started with the Agave API](http://agaveapi.co/getting-started-with-the-agave-api/).
+Using these scripts is generally easier than hand-crafting cURL commands, but if you prefer that route, consult the [Agave API Documentation](http://agaveapi.co/documentation/).
 We include these scripts in our SDK and supplement them with additional support scripts, example files, and documents.

-If you are installing and working with the Cyverse SDK on your own personal computer, skip ahead to _Change to the directory where you wish to install the SDK_:
+If you are installing and working with the CyVerse SDK on your own personal computer, skip ahead to _Change to the directory where you wish to install the SDK_:

 Using your Terminal program, *ssh* into the system you will be working with (e.g. Stampede, Lonestar5, etc)